reduxkotlin/redux-kotlin/docs/Glossary.md

 # Glossary

 This is a glossary of the core terms in Redux, along with their type signatures.
-The typealiases are defined in org.reduxkotlin.Definitions.kt
+The typealiases are defined in [Definitions.kt](todo)

 ## State